 It’s important to be able to feel the muscle working during the exercise – if you can’t then it’s likely that your technique needs addressing.

-When you learn how to train with correct technique and intension, so you can feel the muscle working, then you stand the best chance of growing and getting stronger.
+When you learn how to train with correct technique, you can feel the muscle working, then you stand the best chance of growing and getting stronger.

 When it comes to building strength, the type of exercises you perform will determine the results you get.